 Sauté until vegetables are very tender, around 8 minutes.
 Add garlic, smoked and regular paprika, salt and pepper, and cook another 2 minutes.

 Drain tuna of any excess oil (I usually save the tuna oil in a small bowl to make salad dressings or fry chickpeas).
 Add wine and drained tuna to the pan of sautéed vegetables and spices.
 Gently mix to combine.

 Cook on medium low heat until most of the liquid has evaporated (2-3 minutes).
 Remove from heat.
 Taste and adjust seasoning.
 Remove bay leaf.
-Transfer tuna vegetable mixture to a medium bowl to allow it to cool.
+Transfer tuna vegetable mixture to a medium bowl to cool a bit.

-Fold over dough and seal by pressing closed firmly with a fork.
+Fold over dough and seal by pressing closed firmly with the tines of a fork.

-Gently transfer to baking sheet covered with parchment paper.
-Brush tops of empanadas with beaten egg mixture and sprinkle coarse salt over the top of your tuna pie.
+Brush tops of empanadas with beaten egg mixture and sprinkle coarse salt over the tuna pies.

-In Portugal, we love us some tinned tuna in extra virgin olive oil.
-Before moving here, I’d never even tried it when living in the United States.
-Now, it is a constant presence in my cupboard.
+In Portugal, tinned tuna in extra virgin olive oil is easy to access.
 But if you can't find it in your local grocery store, go with the tuna in water.
 Just adjust the seasoning to your liking, as tuna in water has less flavor and salt than tuna in olive oil.